2 Days in Bologna: A Relaxing Travel Itinerary On Foot

 NOTE: Bologna, already in the Middle Ages, was a thriving city thanks to the numerous waterways that acted both as a driving force for the mills and as navigable routes for navigation.

-Through Via Indipendenza you will get to Piazza del Nettuno where you can admire the GiamBologna fountain or Neptune Fountain, which is the symbol of Bologna.
+Through Via Indipendenza you will get to Piazza del Nettuno where you can admire the GiamBologna fountain or Neptune Fountain, the symbol of Bologna.
 By night, look at the wall to see the shadow of Neptune statue.
 The effect is simply amazing!

 bologna_statue